 - Assigned Tickets: The number of tickets that are currently assigned.

-Unsolved tickets by group
+Unsolved tickets by status report

 At the bottom of the dashboard, you can view your historical backlog data by day and week.
 You can compare these reports to the ones above to analyze your differences between your historical and current data.